Elementor vs. Divi – Which one to go for in 2021?

-Elementor vs Divi are both excellent page builders, so which one to choose?
+Elementor and Divi are both excellent page builders, so which one to choose?
 I’m sure many of you have faced this dilemma.
 It’s not an easy decision.
-Elementor or Divi are the most popular page builders on the market for WordPress.
-I do not recommend using Elementor and Divi with the same WordPress installation, even though I have heard that it is possible.
-Here’s where you will need to decide which one to go for.
+Elementor and Divi are the most popular page builders on the market for WordPress.

 WordPress comes with the Gutenberg editor.
 The Gutenberg editor is used to add content to your pages or posts.
 It has blocks for header, paragraph, layout, and design.
 The design capability offers only essential elements.
 Other plugins are available with more sophisticated blocks, which may have the potential to replace page builders.
 Kadence Blocks is one such plugin.

-Both Elementor or Divi have a separate editor integrated into WordPress.
-Essentially, they are drag-and-drop, what-you-see-is-what-you-get (WYSIWYG) builders, The best part is, both builders allow you to build your pages without ever needing to code anything.
+Both Elementor and Divi have a separate editor integrated into WordPress.
+Essentially, they are drag-and-drop, what-you-see-is-what-you-get (WYSIWYG) builders.
+The best part is, both builders allow you to build your pages without ever needing to code anything.
 Add to this, both have a wealth of content elements and styling options built-in, making it a snap to construct professional-looking pages.
 What more could you ask for?